MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-active-directory-third-party-providers.md

 > * Create AD-based logins in Trasact-SQL
 > * Connect to SQL Server using AD Authentication

 In this tutorial, we will cover the second step listed above.
-For help with joining the [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] host to an AD domain with SSSD, please look at [Use Active Directory authentication with SQL Server on Linux](sql-server-linux-active-directory-authentication.md).
-Alternatively, you can use a third party AD provider to join the AD domain, such as [PBIS](https://www.beyondtrust.com/), [VAS](https://www.oneidentity.com/products/authentication-services/), or [Centrify](https://www.centrify.com/).
+For help with joining the [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] host to an AD domain with SSSD, look at [Use Active Directory authentication with SQL Server on Linux](sql-server-linux-active-directory-authentication.md).
+Alternatively, you can use a third-party AD provider to join the AD domain, such as [PBIS](https://www.beyondtrust.com/), [VAS](https://www.oneidentity.com/products/authentication-services/), or [Centrify](https://www.centrify.com/).

-For help with steps 3-6, please follow the steps at [Use Active Directory authentication with SQL Server on Linux](sql-server-linux-active-directory-authentication.md).
+For help with steps 3-6, follow the steps at [Use Active Directory authentication with SQL Server on Linux](sql-server-linux-active-directory-authentication.md).

 ## Prerequisites

-Before you configure AD Authentication, you need to set up an AD Domain Controller (Windows) on your network.
-You must also join your [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] on Linux host to an AD domain.
+Before you configure AD Authentication, you need to set up an AD Domain Controller (Windows) on your network and join your [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] on Linux host to an AD domain.
 You can use [PBIS](https://www.beyondtrust.com/), [VAS](https://www.oneidentity.com/products/authentication-services/), or [Centrify](https://www.centrify.com/).

 >NOTE
 >